-I’ve been blogging on/off for nearly 6 years and there’s a lot that goes into it rather than writing a post or taking a picture and clicking send.
-Over the years I’ve found many apps that have quickly become my favourites for blogging.
+Over the years I’ve tried so many different apps for blogging.
+Some free and some I’ve had to pay for.
+As I’ve been blogging on/off for nearly 6 years and there’s a lot that goes into it rather than writing a post or taking a picture and clicking send.
+This a comprehensive list of all the apps I use for blogging.

+WordPress is a great blogging platform which also comes with a pretty amazing app.
 I’ve used both Blogger by Google and WordPress and WordPress is by far the easiest to use in terms of its apps and various other tools.
 The app is amazing for checking stats on the go or editing posts.
-I previously used blogger for my old website but found it wasn’t as good

 If you are wanting to keep track of how your blog is doing in terms of traffic, who your audience are, where they are coming from and how long they are staying on each page.

 It goes into details that the stats of both Blogger and WordPress cant and it is a must have for blogging.
 The app for the iPhone/iPad is really good and an easy way to keep track of your statistics.
 I rarely go on the actual website these days unless it’s to fix an issue.

 This is by far my favourite photo editing app.
 Lightroom is also good but I just personally prefer the ease of use VSCO cam offers and the different presets on there.
 Nearly all of the photos used on my blog have been edited in the VSCO cam app.